| |

 to his Corpus Juris Civilis, famine, earthquakes and

-pestilence were attributable to God's wrath, induced by
+pestilence were attributable to God's wrath, induced by a failure

-of what had been believed 300 years earlier, when Christians
+had been believed 300 years earlier, when Christians had been

-Freethought, the rejection of supernatural religion, along
+the rejection of supernatural religion, along with its assumptions

-by step over several centuries.
+over several centuries.
 We have seen that various proto-Protestant

 groups doubted mainstream Christian teachings from the twelfth